enoxSutrisno/Order-summary-component/Order summary component/README.md

 Alternatively, you can use a tool like [FireShot](https://getfireshot.com/) to take the screenshot.
 FireShot has a free option, so you don't need to purchase it.

-Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above. -->
+Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above. -->s

 **Note: Delete this note and the paragraphs above when you add your screenshot.
 If you prefer not to add a screenshot, feel free to remove this entire section.**